eunho26/eunho26.github.io/_projects/phd.md

 <!-- 주석 내용 4 -->

+## Operating Principle: Ball-Induced Axial Engagement in Plate Harmonics
+Figure visualizes the mechanism via cross-sectional photographs, where green arrows track a single flexspline tooth through the motion cycle.
+As the wave generator rotates, balls riding the CAM grooves induce axial plate deformation that creates localized, stable tooth engagement with the circular spline.
+Across each sequence, the tracked flexspline tooth advances by one pitch, producing the net speed reduction.
+This plate-type strain-wave architecture unlocks lower reduction ratios that are difficult to realize with conventional cup/hat harmonic designs.

 ---

 <!-- 주석 내용 5 -->

+## Why Plate-Type Flexsplines Deform Easier than Hat-Type Harmonics
+We model the conventional hat-type flexspline as a thin-walled cylindrical shell whose top rim must radially deform under 2-point (180°) or 3-point (120°) wave-generator loading, capturing both membrane and bending effects via Donnell–Mushtari–Vlasov thin-shell theory and a Rayleigh–Ritz formulation.
+Finite-element validation then compares a catalog-equivalent size-17 geometry under matched diameter, tooth count (100), and tooth height (0.7 mm), with stricter thickness for the plate design (0.3 mm vs. 0.15 mm).
+Because plate-type engagement uses axial deformation, it avoids the large radial restoring forces inherent to cylindrical shells—especially under 3-point loading where bending stiffness dominates.
+The results show a dramatic reduction in required force: ~10 N to achieve 0.7 mm deformation for the plate-type flexspline, versus ~75 N to achieve 0.35 mm for the hat-type under 3-point loading, confirming the plate architecture’s lower stress demand and friction-driving normal loads.

 ---

 <!-- 주석 내용 6 -->

+## Three-Point Axial Engagement: The Key to Low-Ratio Plate Harmonics
+The reducer integrates a housing, a ball-driven wave generator, a lower ring, a plate flexspline, and a circular spline, where the wave generator’s axial CAM grooves are phased at 120° to enforce tri-contact engagement.
+As it rotates, steel balls riding the grooves generate axial forces that elastically deform the plate flexspline into simultaneous tooth engagement at three evenly spaced zones.
+This three-point layout is the “sweet spot” for low ratios: two-point contact cannot go sufficiently low without compromising tooth geometry, while four-point contact reduces per-zone engagement below practical torque limits.
+By distributing load over 120° segments and sustaining ~25% total tooth engagement, the design maintains reliable torque transmission while leveraging the low-force axial deformation advantage over radial alternatives.

 ---

 <!-- 주석 내용 9 11 12 -->

+## Prototype Validation: Transparency-Driven Design and Competitive Precision

+The left figure summarizes force measurements across transfer angles from 25° to 75°, where the transmission clearly peaks around 35° and aligns with our theoretical prediction.
+Because this work prioritizes torque transparency for low-ratio actuation, we adopted 35° as the prototype’s optimal transfer angle.

+The middle figure reports static positioning performance from 3,733 random target commands, comparing measured output angles against reference values.
+The Tri-c PHR achieves a 0.631 arcmin mean error and a 5.938 arcmin RMS error (σ = 5.905 arcmin), with a 15.641 arcmin peak error—competitive results for a first prototype operating at 16:1.

+The right figure presents the backlash measurement obtained by applying constant torque to the driven motor while fixing the driving motor.
+The measured backlash is 78.99 arcsec, showing that the tri-contact plate architecture can retain low-backlash behavior even at a substantially lower reduction ratio than conventional harmonic reducers.

 ---